 - The company has no assets, property or cash at the bank.

-- The creditors are circulated, requesting their permission for the company to be dissolved under this process.
+- The creditors are informed, requesting their permission for the company dissolution.

 - Creditors are given three months to consider the request to dissolve the company and can reject such a request.